savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

   * algorand (would be vuln to nothing-at-stake attack but not longest chain)

 Conclusion:
-* Predictability versus recency is a tradeoff: must protect against attacks from other side
+* Predictability versus recency is a tradeoff: if choose one, then protocol designers must add mitigating measures or protection against attacks from other.
 * 1-local predictability is necessary
 * global-predictability is not necessary => can eliminate at the cost of a digital sig at every ...stake?